 - Corporations often use workplace software like SharePoint to formalize desktop processes and information.
 To link these processes to transactional systems there is a requirement to integrate these systems with workplace and office files and with that the need for MFT.
 A SharePoint frontend on a transactional system also eliminates all kinds of unwanted direct access to business applications.

 Managed File Transfer Challenges

 Now there is not only a management problem, but also a security risk.
 The end result is a risky combination of high costs and high risks.

-SCP and (s)FTP are commonly used file transfer protocols but they offer no guarantees in delivery of files.
+SCP and (s)FTP are commonly used file transfer protocols but they offer no guarantees in the delivery of files.
 To ensure delivery additional scripting is needed.
 As a result, every file transfer needs its own script, the number of scripts explodes and the environment becomes unmanageable.
-Creating a script is easy, maintaining and operating it is not.
+Creating a script is easy, maintaining, and operating it is not.
 To address those issues, organizations sometimes deploy a “file exchange platform” to manage these scripts.
 Due to the nature of scripting, this platform (often not more than a server with storage and lots of scripting) soon becomes a management nightmare itself.
 Most of the scripting is not documented, it is often unknown what exactly is happening and no real management is possible.
-Whenever there is an interruption, fixing scripts involves reverse engineering, long downtimes and even “hacking”.
+Whenever there is an interruption, fixing scripts involves reverse engineering, long downtimes, and even “hacking”.
 When file transfer to customers or partners and with that external transfers become necessary, the file exchange platform is often duplicated to the DMZ.
-Now there is not only a management problem, but also a security risk.
+Now there is not only a management problem but also a security risk.
 The end result is a risky combination of high costs and high risks.

 HVR provides Managed File Transfer functionality.
 This can be used as a tool in its own right, but also as part of the integrated HVR suite for enterprise data integration.
-Complex file transfer chains can be configured, scheduled and controlled from a central point on an enterprise-wide level.
+Complex file transfer chains can be configured, scheduled, and controlled from a central point on an enterprise-wide level.